anton7r/a7JS/README.md

 Fixed a bug in the development server.

 Added a feature that adds component automatically to your main javascript file when creating it using the `a7 newcomponent ...` command.

+## Before 4.0.0

+The state of A7JS back then was just small blob compared to the state of it right now.
+The only thing that has stayed from Version 1 is the router and how it works, since then it has been improved on.

+Writing apps in A7JS version 3 was also quite painful since you were writinh pretty much the code that your application is now adays compiled to.

+While version 3 wasn't the best, it enabled us to make it even better with version 4.
+Also version 3 was pretty much a complete rewrite of the framework.

+Around version 2 & version 1 it was a pain to make an application using A7JS.